IDN-Media/acp-control-center/Docs/Privacy.md

 The app does **not** persist analytics, caches, databases, credentials, or process output.
-It can persist the selected CLI path in `UserDefaults` and, only after preview plus confirmation, one app-managed wrapper.
-No executable content from an existing wrapper or authentication material is copied.
+It can persist the selected CLI path in `UserDefaults` and, after preview plus confirmation, ACC-managed wrapper versions and backups.
+No authentication material is copied.

 ## Managed-wrapper writes